F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ![partition config](bigip-config.png?raw=true "BIGIP config")

-You can observe tenant1 vserverName and vserverAddr are overrided by config provided in local ConfigMap.
+You can observe tenant1 vserverName and vserverAddr are overridden by config provided in local ConfigMap.

 **Usecase2: Routes in same namespace**

-Routes in same namepsace are grouped under single virtualserver on BIG-IP.
+Routes in same namespace are grouped under single virtualserver on BIG-IP.

 1) Create routes in tenant1 namespace:
 ```